CERC-AAI/Robin/README.md

 # Robin-Llava

+**[Llava](https://github.com/haotian-liu/llava)-fork give Mistral/Open-Hermes-2.5 language models to process images**

-This is a fork of [github.com/haotian-liu/llava](https://github.com/haotian-liu/llava) to work with Mistral-type language models and OpenCLIP-SigLIP visual encoders.
-This repo and the accociated finetuned models were created in a collaboration between the AGI-Collective (specifically Kshitij Gupta, Daniel and Alexis) and Simon Ramstedt and with computing resources from [Hessian AI](https://hessian.ai/).
+This repo and the accociated finetuned models were created in a collaboration between the AGI-Collective and Simon Ramstedt, with computing resources from [Hessian AI](https://hessian.ai/).

 ### Install
 Ideally install into an empty venv (`python -m venv venv && source venv/bin/activate`)